-I am a Manchester-based writer, editor and occasional musician.
+I am a writer, editor and occasional musician based in Greater Manchester.

-My personal interests include art and design, architecture, cities and town planning, regeneration, public space, social history, film, canals, food and travel.
-My professional interest encompass education and co-operatives.
+My personal interests include art and design, architecture, cities and town planning, regeneration, public space, social history, film, canals, food, travel, walking (urban) and cycling.
+My professional interests encompass education and co-operatives.

 I have been writing as long as I can remember, including for fanzines, student publications and the local press throughout school and university.
 More recently, my writing has been featured in a wide range of publications, both online and off-line, local, regional and national, on topics as diverse as social housing, the media, art and clubnights.